There are two packages of chicken left. Fruits and veggies are mostly gone while dairy products are all wiped out.

-HCG Diet is a very low-calorie and very low-fat diet that requires you to eat only 500 calories a day along while having your daily hormone shot to promote weight loss.
+HCG Diet is a very low-calorie and very low-fat diet that requires you to eat only 500 calories a day along while having your daily hcg shots to promote weight loss.
 The HCG diet food has several options but with a limited and specific list, particularly during the second phase.
 The meat options during the second phase are limited to only 100 grams per meal with a limited selection of fruits and veggies.
 Dieters can choose to do the longer round of 46 days or the shorter round of only 26 days.
 Doing two trips to the grocery store or the supermarket or once a week grocery shopping to buy what you need during your diet would be enough.
 Here are a few tips:

 - Pick veggies that are long-lasting and are HCG Diet friendly: Choose cabbage, cauliflower, spaghetti squash, and eggplant for they are low in carb and they would last for a week in the refrigerator and when stored properly.